How to Enjoy Theatre From the Comfort of Your Own Home.

 There is also a variety of dance options popping up.
 These include:

-32) Northern Ballet have stated that they want to continue to bring world class ballet to our doorstep.
+33) Northern Ballet have stated that they want to continue to bring world class ballet to our doorstep.
 They have therefore released many of their shows on their website and just ask for a donation in return with their ‘Pay As You Feel Digital Season.’
-Ego is on their website, Dracula is coming o BBC Four and 1984 will be online from 3rd April.
+Ego is on their website, Dracula is on BBC Four and 1984 will be online from 3rd April.
 As well as the shows there is also content such as dancer Q&A’s and a look behind the scenes.

-35) The Paris Opera began screening it’s ballets and operas from the archives online and free of charge.
-The shows include Swan Lake (30th March -5th April) and Carmen (27th April -3rd May).
+36) The Paris Opera began screening it’s ballets and operas from the archives online and free of charge.
+Current shows include La Traviata.
 All performances are on their website.

 This list will be updated so if you want information included on it email me at email@example.com